Factsheets for members

 If a parent applies to the Child Support Agency or Child Maintenance Service for this, they will gather information from both parents and use it to work out how much child maintenance the parent without the main day-to-day care of the child will need to pay to the other parent.
 If payments aren’t made on time, a range of enforcement actions can be taken to collect them.

-Later in 2014, the Government plains to introduce fees and charges for use of the Child Maintenance Service (see below).
+Fees and charges for use of the Child Maintenance Service were introduced on 11 August 2014 (see below).

 They want to encourage more parents to work together to arrange child maintenance instead of using the Child Maintenance Service or the courts.

-- A £20 application fee for any new application
+- A £20 application fee for any new applicationto the Child Maintenance Service

 - A 20% collection fee for paying parents using the Collect & Pay service, on top of their usual amount

 - A 4% collection fee for receiving parents using the Collect & Pay service, deducted from their usual amount